Subject: Procurement Standards of Conduct

 Campus Presidents should ensure that campus employees directly or indirectly responsible for procurement are made aware of, and comply with, these standards.
 Responsible employees will include, but are not limited to, Purchasing Officers, Business Officers, Vice Presidents, Research Office Contracting Officers, and Principal Investigators, and any other employee with authority to commit resources on behalf of the UMS.

 Each employee directly or indirectly responsible for procurement must complete the Acknowledgement form on page 4 of this APL.
-This will acknowledge familiarity with this APL and OMB Circular A-110.
+This will acknowledge familiarity with this APL and OMB Circular A-110 (External PDF).
 A file of completed acknowledgment forms must be maintained by each campus.

-This APL also is intended to ensure interpretation and compliance with Maine law involving any legal and ethical standards of procurement, contracting and real or apparent conflicts of interest applicable to the University of Maine System including 5 Maine Revised Statutes Annotated (MRSA), Sections 18-A and 17 MRSA, section 3104.
+This APL also is intended to ensure interpretation and compliance with Maine law involving any legal and ethical standards of procurement, contracting and real or apparent conflicts of interest applicable to the University of Maine System including 5 Maine Revised Statutes Annotated (MRSA), Sections 18-A (External Site) and 17 MRSA, section 3104 (External Site).
 If in doubt, employees should consult with their supervisor and ultimately with University Counsel as necessary.

 University employees may not have a financial interest in any contract entered into by the University except in certain circumstances approved in advance, in writing, by the appropriate University official as further described in this APL.